Implementations and the independent set polynomial below the Shearer threshold: Proof of the theorem

-and hence $P$, with terminal $v$, implements $\frac{\Zin_{P,v}(\lambda)}{\Zout_{P,v}(\lambda)}=-1$ (note, we will later ensure that $P$ is such that $\Zout_{P,v}(\lambda)\neq 0$).
-A somewhat ad-hoc gadget (see Figure~\ref{fig:activityp1}) allows us to also implement the activity $+1$.
+} \begin{lemma} \statelempath \end{lemma} When $\lambda\in\Bc$, we can no longer use paths to implement a dense set of activities, as we explained earlier, and we need to use a more elaborate argument.
+A key observation is that, for $\lambda\in \Bc$, the partition function of a path of appropriate length is equal to 0.
+In particular, we have the following simple corollary of Lemma~\ref{lem:closedformula}. \begin{corollary} Let $\lambda<-1/4$ be such that $\lambda\in \Bc$.
+Denote by $P_n$ the path with $n$ vertices.
+Then, there is an integer $n\geq 1$ such that the partition function of the path $P_{n}$ is zero, i.e., $Z_{P_{n}}(\lambda)=0$. \end{corollary} \begin{proof} Since $\lambda \in\Bc$, there exists $\theta\in(0,\pi/2)$ which is a rational multiple of $\pi$ such that $\lambda=-1/(2\cos\theta)^2$.
+Write $\theta=\frac{p}{q}\pi$ for positive integers $p,q$ satisfying $\gcd(p,q)=1$.
+Note that $q\geq 3$ since $\theta\in(0,\pi/2)$.
+By Lemma~\ref{lem:closedformula}, we have that $Z_{P_{q-2}}(\lambda)=0$, as wanted. \end{proof} Having a path $P$ whose partition function equals 0 allows us to implement the activity $-1$: indeed, for an endpoint $v$ of the path $P$, we have that $\Zin_{P,v}(\lambda)+\Zout_{P,v}(\lambda)=Z_P(\lambda)=0$, and hence $P$, with terminal $v$, implements $\frac{\Zin_{P,v}(\lambda)}{\Zout_{P,v}(\lambda)}=-1$ (note, we will later ensure that $P$ is such that $\Zout_{P,v}(\lambda)\neq 0$).
+Recall that $-1\in \Bc$, so the theorem doesn't follow from Lemma~\ref{lem:path}.
+Instead, after generalising the partition function to allow non-uniform activities, and then using the given activity~$\lambda$, and also the activity~$-1$ that we have already implemented, a somewhat ad-hoc gadget (see Figure~\ref{fig:activityp1}) allows us to also implement the activity $+1$.
 Using these two implemented activities, $-1$ and $+1$, we then show how to implement \emph{all} rational numbers using graphs whose structure resembles a caterpillar (the proof is inspired by the ``ping-pong'' lemma in group theory, used to establish free subgroups).
 We carry out this scheme in a more general setting where, instead of a path, we have a tree whose partition function is zero (this will also be relevant in the regime $\lambda>-1/4$).
 More precisely, we have the following lemma. {Suppose that $\lambda\in \Rnz$ and that $T$ is a tree with $Z_{T}(\lambda)=0$.
 Let $d$ be the maximum degree of $T$ and let $\Delta=\max\{d,3\}$.
 Then, $(\Delta,\lambda)$ implements a dense set of activities in $\mathbb{R}$.} \begin{lemma} \statelemzero \end{lemma} The proof of Lemma~\ref{lem:zero} is given in Section~\ref{sec:zero}.
 It is immediate to combine Lemma~\ref{lem:path}, Corollary~\ref{lem:bad}, and Lemma~\ref{lem:zero} to obtain the following. \begin{lemma} Let $\lambda<-1/4$.
 Then, for $\Delta=3$, $(\Delta,\lambda)$ implements a dense set of activities in $\mathbb{R}$. \end{lemma} \begin{proof} We may assume that $\lambda\in \Bc$, otherwise the result follows directly from Lemma~\ref{lem:path}.
 For $\lambda\in \Bc$, we have by Corollary~\ref{lem:bad} a path $P$ such that $Z_P(\lambda)=0$.
-Since $P$ has maximum degree 2, applying Lemma~\ref{lem:zero} gives the desired conclusion. \end{proof} Note, Lemma~\ref{lem:largelambda} applies only for values of $\lambda$ which are far from the threshold $-\lambda^*(\Delta)$ for any $\Delta\geq 3$ and thus it should not be surprising that we can implement a dense set of activities using graphs of maximum degree 3.
-This highlights the next obstacle that we have to address: for general degree bounds $\Delta\geq 3$, to get all the way to the threshold $-\lambda^*(\Delta)$ we need to use graphs with maximum degree $\Delta$ (rather than just 3) to have some chance of implementing interesting activities.
+Since $P$ has maximum degree 2, applying Lemma~\ref{lem:zero} gives the desired conclusion. \end{proof} Note that Lemma~\ref{lem:largelambda} applies only for values of $\lambda$ which are far from the threshold $-\lambda^*(\Delta)$ for any $\Delta\geq 3$ and thus it should not be surprising that we can implement a dense set of activities using graphs of maximum degree 3.
+This highlights the next obstacle that we have to address: for general degree bounds $\Delta\geq 3$, to get all the way to the threshold $-\lambda^*(\Delta)$ we need to use graphs with maximum degree $\Delta$ (rather than just 3) to have some chance of implementing a dense set of activities.